Medically reviewed by Drugs.com. Last updated on Sep 30, 2020.

 Administer tumor lysis syndrome prophylaxis for patients at increased risk of tumor lysis syndrome [see Warnings and Precautions (5.6)].

 Reconstitute and further dilute POLIVY prior to intravenous infusion.

 POLIVY is a cytotoxic drug.
 Follow applicable special handling and disposal procedures.1

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 - More than one vial may be needed for a full dose.
 Calculate the dose, the total volume of reconstituted POLIVY solution required, and the number of POLIVY vials needed.

-- Reconstitute each 140 mg POLIVY vial by using a sterile syringe to slowly inject 7.2 mL of Sterile Water for Injection, USP, with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of polatuzumab vedotin-piiq.
+- Using a sterile syringe, slowly inject Sterile Water for Injection, USP, using the volume provided in Table 2, into the POLIVY vial, with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of polatuzumab vedotin-piiq.